 The key is identity resolution—the ability to match consumer data collected over time, across channels and devices, to an accurate identifier of an individual.
-Identity resolution also has the ability to reach anonymous data points from personally identifiable information (PII) to form an accurate and privacy-compliant picture of a consumer.
+Identity resolution also has the ability to reach encrypted data points from directly identifiable personal data to form an accurate and privacy-compliant picture of a consumer.

 So when it comes to data monetization, somewhere between packaging and differentiating your data and ensuring you meet privacy and security standards, you should look into an identity resolution provider.

 Why should data owners care about identity resolution?

 To put it simply, it’s what advertisers expect.
 And more importantly, it’s what their audiences expect, too.